British F1 Grand Prix 2018: Start Time, Drivers, TV Schedule and More

 Despite DNFs at Austria Hamilton & Bottas are still top 6 in finishing percentage: 1.
 Roberto Merhi: 92,31% 2.
 Max Chilton: 91,43% 3.
 Valtteri Bottas: 90,57% 4.
 Esteban Ocon: 89,47% 5.
 Charles Leclerc: 88,89% 6.
 Lewis Hamilton: 88,02% AMuS crazy stats: https://t.co/C5u2axN3hY

 Ferrari took full advantage, grabbing second and third place behind race winner Max Verstappen.
-As a result, the Italians now lead Mercedes by 10 points in the constructors' championship, and Vettel sits one point ahead of Hamilton in the driver's standings.
+As a result, the Italians now lead Mercedes by 10 points in the constructor standings, and Vettel sits one point ahead of Hamilton in the driver standings.

 The German hasn't taken a win at Silverstone in nearly a decade, with his last triumph coming at the wheel of a Red Bull in 2009.
 Ferrari's last win in Britain came in 2011, when Fernando Alonso was still with the team.